Broadfield Social Studies Education (Grades 4-12) Major: History Concentration - BS

 Required general education courses (12 credits)

 Besides the courses specified below, social studies education: history concentration majors must satisfy additional general education requirements.
-The General Education Program requires a total of 42 credits.
+The General Education Program requires a minimum of 41 credits.

 Total Credits12